pinobatch/pently/docs/pentlyas.md

 * Prolation: The division of a beat into two parts (simple) or three parts (compound).
 * Rest: A musical event consisting of silence for a duration.
 * Row: The shortest rhythmically significant duration in a piece of sequenced music.
-Also called a subdivision, tick, or tatum (after American jazz pianist Art Tatum).
+Also called a subdivision or tatum (after American jazz pianist Art Tatum).
 * Semitone: A pitch difference of one-twelfth of an octave, corresponding to the frequency ratio 1.0595 (the twelfth root of 2)